liquidctl/liquidctl/docs/developer/capturing-usb-traffic.md

 ## Capturing USB traffic on Linux
 _and capturing USB traffic in a Windows VM, through the Linux host_

+You will need to install [Wireshark] from your favorite package manager.

+You may have to run Wireshark as root to be able to capture USB traffic.
+Alternatively you can give the your normal user permissions to capture traffic by adding your self to the `wireshark` group and granting yourself read permissions on the `/dev/usbmon*` devices.
+Some extra steps may be needed, you can follow the instructions [here](https://wiki.wireshark.org/CaptureSetup/USB).
+Note you may need to logout and login agin for these changes to take effect.

 The general steps are as follows:
 There are a number of different virtualization tools you can use, such as [virt-manager](https://virt-manager.org/) a front